harg74/stock-analysis/README.md

 We were able to obtain this kind of results mainly for the below chunk of code.
 Where we are using arrays to "capture" the values that we need and store them on these arrays.

     1b) Create three output arrays
-    Dim tickerVolumes() As Long
+    Dim tickerVolumes(12) As Long
-    Dim tickerStartingPrices() As Single
+    Dim tickerStartingPrices(12) As Single
-    Dim tickerEndingPrice() As Single
+    Dim tickerEndingPrice(12) As Single

-    ReDim tickerVolumes(12)
-    ReDim tickerStartingPrices(12)
-    ReDim tickerEndingPrice(12)`

-For example, to obtain the ticker volumes, we utilized the dynamic tickerVolumes() array and a nested for loop that variable 'i' would loop for each row, looking for the volumes (either in 2017 or 2018 tabs) and 'j' would be looking for the ticker names, where tickerIndex variable would be increasing for each loop 'j' would do.
+For example, to obtain the ticker volumes, we utilized 1) the dynamic tickerVolumes() array, 2) a for loop with variable 'i' that would loop for each row, looking for the volumes (either in 2017 or 2018 tabs) and 3) another for loop with variable 'j', that  would be setting the tickerVolumes() to zero.

-Inside this nested loop, there are 3 conditionals to determine the values of the tickerStartingPrices() and tickerEndingPrice() arrays.
+Inside the first loop there are 2 conditionals to determine the values of the tickerStartingPrices() and tickerEndingPrice() arrays.
 As noted in the images below, the tickerIndex varible is the one indexing inside of these for the four arrays: tickers(), tickerVolumes(), tickerStartingPrices() and tickerEndingPrice().

 ```

-'2a) Create a for loop to initialize the tickerVolumes to zero.
+    ''2a) Create a for loop to initialize the tickerVolumes to zero.

     For j = 0 To 11

-        tickerVolumes(tickerIndex) = 0
+        tickerVolumes(j) = 0

+    Next j

     '2b) Loop over all the rows in the spreadsheet.
+     Worksheets(yearValue).Activate
      For i = 2 To RowCount

             '3a) Increase volume for current ticker

-            Worksheets(yearValue).Activate

-            If Cells(i, 1).Value = tickers(tickerIndex) Then

-                tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8)
+           tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

-            End If

             '3b) Check if the current row is the first row with the selected tickerIndex.
             If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i - 1, 1).Value <> tickers(tickerIndex) Then